jftuga/date_gap_finder/README.md

 | 5222 | 2021-04-19
 __

-## search for gaps when date is not the first column and use different column delimiter
+## search for gaps when date is not the first column and use a different column delimiter
 * Use `-d "\t"` to define the column delimiter
 * * A short cut for the `tab` character is to simply use `-t` instead of `-d "\t"`
 * Use `-c` to denote column `1` instead of the default of column `0`